 Freelance Writer and Photojournalist

-Scott Ruddick is an award-winning freelance writer and photo journalist who focuses on issues at the crossroads of social justice, poverty, development, globalization and geopolitical conflict.
-Follow the links to check out his credentials; his writing samples, and his photojournalism samples.
+Thanks for visiting my site.
+I am a freelance writer and photo journalist who focuses on issues at the crossroads of social justice, poverty, development, globalization and geopolitical conflict.
+Follow the links to check out my credentials; my writing samples, and my photojournalism samples.

-An active freelancer 1997 through 2003, Scott's work - over one hundred features, columns and editorials - appeared in a diverse range of print and online publications.
-He covered criminal justice issues for Law & Order and The Journal; wrote on economic & labour issues for ( the sadly now defunct) Intellectual Capital; and followed the magazine scene for the literary variety magazine Eclectica, among other publications.
-Along the way, he picked up a MARTY award - Established Literary category for excellence in literary journalism.
+I have been freelancing on a part time basis since the late '90's.
+My work - over one hundred features, columns and editorials - have appeared in a diverse range of print and online publications.
+I've covered criminal justice issues for Law & Order and The Journal and economic & labour issues for ( the sadly now defunct) Intellectual Capital; followed the magazine scene for the literary variety magazine Eclectica, and written on program evaluation in conflict settings for Monthly Developments, among other publications.
+Along the way, I picked up a MARTY award - Established Literary category for excellence in literary journalism.

-After a hiatus - to finish a graduate degree, start a family and embark on a new career path in international development - he returned to freelance journalism on a part-time basis.
+After a hiatus - to finish a graduate degree, start a family and embark on a new career path in international development - I returned to part time freelance writing.

-Scott has extensive experience in international development and aid, as both a consultant and now with MEDA , one of Canada's leading development non-governmental organizations.
-He has also served as adjunct faculty at several universities, teaching graduate courses at York University’s Schulich School of Business (Toronto, Canada); Royal Roads University (Victoria, Canada and Dubai, UAE) and Shariff University (Iran).
+I have extensive experience in international development and aid, as both a consultant and now with MEDA , one of Canada's leading development non-governmental organizations.
+I have also served as adjunct faculty at several universities, teaching graduate courses at York University’s Schulich School of Business (Toronto, Canada); Royal Roads University (Victoria, Canada and Dubai, UAE) and Shariff University (Iran).

 My extensive international experience, garnered while working in over thirty countries, provides me a unique global perspective and insight.
 I use the knowledge and contacts I have gathered - along with strong skill sets in research, interviewing, writing and photojournalism - to deliver insightful articles and commentaries.
 If you’re an editor with an assignment, or a reader with a story idea that fits my interests, contact me here.